deloachtech/zepher-php/README.md

 [Zepher](https://zepher.io) integrates RBAC, SaaS, Customer networking and fee-based app versioning into your existing codebase.

-This PHP version of the `zepher.json` object processor.
+This is the vanilla PHP version of the `zepher.json` object processor.

+> There's a [Symfony bundle version](https://github.com/deloachtech/zepher-symfony) of this package.

 Installation
 ------------